iterative/dvc.org/content/docs/user-guide/pipelines/run-cache.md

-# Caching Stages

-DVC will try to avoid recomputing stages that have been [run](/doc/user-guide/running-pipelines) before.
-If you run a stage without changing the command, dependencies, or parameters, DVC will skip that stage.
-DVC will also recover the outputs from previous runs using the run cache.

-## Run Cache: Automatic Log of Stage Runs
+# Run Cache: Automatic Log of Stage Runs

 Every time you run a pipeline with DVC, it logs the unique signature of each stage run (in `.dvc/cache/runs`).
 If it never happened before, its command(s)